jordangeorge/fetch-receipt-processor-challenge/README.md

 - `docker build -t receipt-processor .`
 - `docker run -d -p 8000:8000 receipt-processor`
+- Or all together: `docker build -t receipt-processor . && docker run -d -p 8000:8000 receipt-processor`

 This will run the tests and then run the API.
 Requests can then be made to it.

+To see the Docker container output:

+- Find the container ID with `docker ps`
+- `docker logs <container_id>`
+- Or all together: `docker logs $(docker ps -n 1 -a -q)`

 Visit http://127.0.0.1:8000/docs for more detailed API documentation.